Hayduke trail day 58: the Arizona strip

 We reach the highway in the late afternoon and a kindly Latina woman on her way to work stops for us, pushing things aside to make room.
 We talk about the polygamists in Colorado City, which we’ll walk through next.

 “I worked with one of the polygamists,” she says.
 “I said to him- ‘If you can have seven wives, why can’t I have seven husbands?’
 That made him very angry.”
-She laughs, her gold front tooth glinting in the sun.
+She laughs, her gold front tooth glinting in the light.

 (Did u guys know you can subscribe to get a notification via email every time I put up a new post?
 Click the “subscribe” button in the menu up top to do so.)